T7-Components/utils/README.md

 https://www.npmjs.com/package/@t7/utils

-T7's "utils" is a collection of utilities that have been curated from multiple projects to perform simple targeted tasks.
+T7's "utils" is a collection of React based utilities that have been curated from multiple projects to perform simple targeted tasks.

 The entire library can be imported…